Motor starting – conservation of resources

 Motor and machine

-Since its invention fare more than a decade ago, the three-phase motor has increasingly established itself as drive unit.
-Today, it represents the most frequently employed electric drive.
+Since its invention well over 100 years ago, the three-phase motor has become increasingly popular as a drive unit.
+Today, it is the most widely used electric drive.

 Direct start-up

-• Three-phase motor of low to medium power rating
+• Three-phase motor of low and medium power

 • High starting torque